 Click on the screen button; Install now.

-Here you are asked to type in the product key when purchasing a copy of the operating system.
+You are asked to type in the product key when purchasing a copy of the operating system.

 You can skip this and do it later after installing Windows.
 So click on Skip to the next screen.